 By the end of this course, you should be able to analyze and present data, design observational and experimental studies, use probabilities to model and predict random events, and use inference procedures to test hypotheses and estimate population parameters to reach conclusions in context.
+What you learn in this class should help you understand broadly the methodology, results, and issues of studies presented in your other classes or in news stories.
 I also hope that you will come to appreciate statistics as a cool and really interesting subject.